-The Office of Student Life places priority on activities which support and enhance learning in the classroom, provide opportunities for student leadership development and honor the rich diversity at CPCC and in the surrounding community.
-Student Life staff are present on each CPCC campus.
+The Office of Student Life places priority on activities which support and enhance learning in the classroom, provide opportunities for student leadership development and honor the rich diversity at Central Piedmont and in the surrounding community.
+Student Life staff are present on each campus.

 The Office of Student Life serves as a center for campus programs and activities, a resource for student organizations and a focal point for leadership development opportunities.
-Student Life provides direction, guidance and resources for numerous CPCC student organizations, including the Student Government Association, Phi Theta Kappa International Honor Society and the Student Leadership Academy.
+Student Life provides direction, guidance and resources for numerous Central Piedmont student organizations, including the Student Government Association, Phi Theta Kappa International Honor Society and a variety of student leadership experiences.

-Activities sponsored or supported by Student Life include festivals, lectures, workshops, recreational experiences, conferences, field trips, service projects, educational exhibits, live music and other co-curricular experiences.
-A full online calendar of Student Life events and activities can be found on the CPCC app and on the Student Life website.
+Activities sponsored or supported by Student Life include festivals, lectures, workshops, recreational experiences, conferences, field trips, service projects, educational exhibits, discussions, and other co-curricular experiences.
+A full online calendar of Student Life events and activities can be found on the Central Piedmont app and on the Student Life website.

 Student Government Association

-The Student Government Association (SGA) is the student organization which represents the interests of all CPCC students and is present at each CPCC campus.
+The Student Government Association (SGA) is the student organization which represents the interests of all Central Piedmont students and is present on every campus.
 Membership is open to all currently-enrolled curriculum students.
 The executive committee is elected through the process outlined in the SGA Constitution each spring.
-SGA’s policies are in keeping with those of the CPCC board of trustees, the administration and the laws of the State of North Carolina.
+SGA’s policies are in keeping with those of the Central Piedmont board of trustees, the administration and the laws of the State of North Carolina.

 - student liaison with college administration,